hugomods/search/README.md

 > Please note that you should not set the `async` attribute on the `script`.

+- The `search/assets/js-resource` is a partial that returns a search JS resource.

 #### Include the JavaScript via Partial (Recommended for Single Search Page)

 This partial will generate a `<script>` tag.